 Martech selection and management are more difficult than ever as martech has become a booming industry, with marketing leaders everywhere looking to amp up their marketing stacks to keep up with competitors and rising customer expectations.

-- Brand leaders often feel pressure from the C-suite to deliver.
+- Internal Pressure: Brand leaders often feel pressure from the C-suite to deliver.
 Caught between a rock of limited resources and a hard place of needing to demonstrate ROI, Marketing leaders struggle to establish a solid martech stack strategy.

 From 947 to 8,000+ in just six years, the martech landscape has expanded exponentially, creating an opportunity and pressure for marketing stacks to grow and for marketers to become overwhelmed.